Unity-Technologies/usd-unity-sdk/BUILDING.md

  * USD 20.08 without python support` (used to minimize runtime dependencies of the bindings)
  * CMake 3.19 (available in your system PATH)
  * Swig 3.0.12 (available in your system PATH)
+ * Mono 5.1x (available in your system PATH).
+As of v3.0.0 of this package, USD.NET sources are included in the package folder so you only need this if you intend to build USD.NET manually.

  ##### Windows
  * Visual Studio 2017